About the Norwegian Communications Authority (Nkom)

 Today there are more than 200 providers in mobile telephony, broadband, fixed-line telephony, etc. in the Norwegian telecommunication market.

-Nkom's supervision of Norway Post
+Nkom's supervision of the Postal Market

 Nkom plans and manages national numbering plans for electronic communications services and networks, for instance number range for mobile telephony, five-digit numbers and 800 numbers.